hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Type_struct.3.rst

 NOTES
 =====

-If an upperbound is set explicitly by using the MPI datatype :ref:`MPI_UB`, the corresponding index must be positive.
+If an upperbound is set explicitly by using the MPI datatype MPI_UB, the corresponding index must be positive.

 The MPI-1 Standard originally made vague statements about padding and